Dr-S-Das/Supriya_Portfolio/README.md

 In this project, I analyzed the collected first 100 days COVID 19 spreading dataset across worldwide countries/ regions.
 1. Re-arranged the countries in order with the maximum infection rate.
 2. Generated a Happiness Report based on the analysis of GDP per capita, Social support, Healthy life expectancy, Freedom to make life choices, Generosity, Perceptions of corruption for these countries.
-3. Produced correlation diagrams to understand the correlation between these above-mentioned factors and the maximum rate of infection.
+3. Produced correlation diagrams and Regression plots to understand the correlation between these above-mentioned factors and the maximum rate of infection.

 **Technologies used:**
 Python, numpy, pandas, seaborn, matplotlib